Data Tools

 How values are typed

 The generator auto-detects integers, floats, booleans (true/false), and empty/null values — these are output without quotes.
 All other values are wrapped in single quotes with single-quote characters escaped as '' (SQL standard escape).
+Dates are not specially detected, so they are treated as text and quoted.
 Column names are quoted using the dialect-appropriate quoting character.

 Privacy — processed in your browser